 Additional proposals from Members can be added and considered for suitability.
-The total cost of the proposals as set out are estimated to cost $\pounds18,000$, although, without having the final number and location agreed this estimate
+The total cost of the proposals as set out are estimated to cost £18,000, although, without having the final number and location agreed this estimate could change.
+An application to the Department for Communities, which is co-ordinating Revitalise Grant Funding to Councils, incudes the installation of bicycle stands which has been approved at the January meeting of Council.
+A report on progress will be brought to Committee for information.

 The table provides the logic for the choice of location.
-Maps showing the proposed locations are enclosed.
-An Equality Impact Assessment (EQIA) screening form is also enclosed.
+Maps showing the proposed locations were circulated.
+An Equality Impact Assessment (EQIA) screening form was also circulated.